alfille/distance/README.md

 Actually, if you download the code you only need any C compiler `cc -o distance distance.c`

+### High resolution
+Using the [Gnu Multiprecision library](http://gmplib.org) and [MPFR](http://mpfr.org) gives the distance_hr program

+* The syntax and usage is the same
+* A much better random number generator is used
+* On Debian, package libgmp-dev needs to be installed
+* On Debian, package libmpfr-dev needs to be installed

 ## Usage
 `./distance -h`